 The case is made again, from a different perspective by Hector Mujica and Narinder Dhami in an editorial about the retarded pace of innovation in the non-profit sector.
 Their point is that donors and funders put such a premium on financial efficiency that there is no margin for experimentation and improvement in non-profit organizations.
 While the other two sectors have made innovation a central objective, with varying degrees of success, most non-profits compete to do more with less every year, with no opportunity to convert accumulated and acquired insights into innovative change.

-Given their obvious resource challenges, our non-profits should be equipped to become aggressive learning organizations, but the way donors and funders evaluate them, many are kept in the corner with dunce caps on, while the other sectors have budgets for risk, innovation, and improvement.
+Given their obvious resource challenges, our non-profits should be equipped to become aggressive learning organizations.
+But, with the way donors and funders evaluate them, many are kept in the corner with dunce caps on, while the other sectors have budgets for risk, innovation, and improvement.
 While there are many exceptions to this rule, the existence of this pressure, and its cumulative effect over decades, is undeniable.

 It’s a hard thesis to accept for those in the field.
 There was a time in the 70s and 80s when non-profits were seen as innovators with something to teach corporations about creativity in areas like strategy formulation and solution design.
 Business leaders sent their managers into arts organizations to learn skills like collaboration and innovation.
 However, creativity in non-profits’ programming and service didn’t always translate into creativity in the generation of new resources, in their management of assets, in their financing of new ventures, or in their cultivation of talent.
 It simply wasn’t affordable.